Li-Cycle Holdings Corp.

 -->

-According to the Complaint, the Company made false and misleading statements to the market.
-Virtu maintained a generic username and password that allowed its employees including proprietary traders to access the confidential trading information of customers.
-In fact, the Company enabled its employees to inappropriately access this sensitive customer data by increasing the number of users who could access the database simultaneously.
-The Company failed to stop its customer’s trading data from being abused.
+According to the Complaint, the Company made false and misleading statements to the market. iRobot’s merger with Amazon (“the Merger”) would give Amazon a dominant position in robot vacuum cleaners (“RVCs”), making it unlikely that American and European authorities would approve it.
+The Company failed to complete adequate due diligence on the Merger and ignored regulatory risks.
 Based on these facts, the Company’s public statements were false and materially misleading throughout the class period.
-When the market learned the truth about Virtu, investors suffered damages.
+When the market learned the truth about iRobot, investors suffered damages.

 -->